Folcon/js-xlsx/README.md

 <details>
   <summary><b>nodejs read a file</b> (click to show)</summary>

-`readFile` is only available in server environments.
-Browsers have no API for reading arbitrary files given a path, so another strategy must be used.

 ```js
 if(typeof require !== 'undefined') XLSX = require('xlsx');
 var workbook = XLSX.readFile('test.xlsx');